 - 1) The wastewater management plant is in the floodplain.
 The facility loses power during flooding.
 This has the potential to cause pollution downstream. - a.
 Potential Actions: - i.
-Build a dike around the facility to prevent inundation. - ii.
-Relocate the facility. - Repetitive flooding of BIA Route 1 limits evacuation routes and cuts off the southern Tribal population center from the north, where the critical and essential facilities are located. - a.
+Build a dike around the facility to prevent inundation. - ii.Relocate the facility. - Repetitive flooding of BIA Route 1 limits evacuation routes and cuts off the southern tribal population center from the north, where the critical and essential facilities are located. - a.
 Potential Actions: - i.
-Install a culvert to improve flow. - ii.
-Elevate the road. - iii.
-Create low-impact swales/bioswales within the right of way on either side of the road. - 3) The Tribal land is subject to poor stormwater management that contributes to flash flooding, causing 200 persons to be without water for 20 days. - a.
+Install a culvert to improve flow. - ii.Elevate the road. - iii.
+Create low-impact swales/bioswales within the right of way on either side of the road. - The tribal land is subject to poor stormwater management that contributes to flash flooding, causing 200 persons to be without water for 20 days. - a.
 Potential Actions: - i.
-Develop a stormwater management plan. - ii.
-Install a gage on Big Rock Creek to track when water is rising so residents can be notified earlier. - 4) The wheat harvest in August/September is sensitive to water level fluctuations due to climate change.
-Flooding in May/June can destroy the crop and have a major impact on the economy on the order of \$2 million.
+Develop a stormwater management plan. - ii.Install a gage on Big Rock Creek to track when water is rising so residents can be notified earlier. - 4) The wheat harvest in August/September is sensitive to water level fluctuations.
+Flooding in May/June can destroy the crop and have a major impact on the economy on the order of\$2 million.

 - a.
 Potential Actions: - i.
 Divert water around the fields. - ii.
 Get a rain gauge to better understand rain levels and the need to pump. - iii.
-Assess climate change predictions to better predict flood level and the need to pump.
+Assess weather models to better predict flood levels and the need to pump.